Updated: May 13th, 2020

 No matter how much cardio you complete, it’s impossible to tone you stomach without a little targeted core strengthening.
-Not only does core strength help keep your belly flat, but it also plays a key role in the strength of your entire body and performance on the run.
+Not only do planks improve core strength, but they also play a key role in the strength of your entire body and performance on the run.

 Plank challenges are ideal for runners because they map out daily exercises that are simple to incorporate at the end of a run.
 It takes less that a few minutes for a plank to be effective, and completing a plank during your cool down is a great way to challenge your tired muscles.